 Our warmest childhood memories are of their farm on Grouse River Road.
 We bumped along on the broad back of their horse, Jenny, who was 15 hands high and blind in one eye.
 We milked cows and goats, slopped the pigs, ate berries off the vine and ran through newly plowed fields with dirt squishing between our toes, gathering worms for the chickens.

 Christmases were always white at Loon Lake, with snow piled deep for building forts and playing with Blondie, our grandparents’ cocker spaniel.
 Before we finally ran inside to warm up, little balls of snow dangled from her long fur like Christmas ornaments.
+(For a modern Christmas, these advent calendars are great for the whole family.)

 But the fondest memory of all was when Granddad would hitch up Jenny and we’d trudge up the hill into the forest behind their house.
 It was slow going, partly because Colleen and I couldn’t resist flopping down regularly to make angels in the untouched snow.
 Then we’d search the grove of pine trees looking for that special one to honor as our Christmas tree.
 The search always involved excited chatter, for all three of us had to agree that we’d found the perfect tree before Granddad would swing his trusty ax.